w3c/wai-bcase/index.md

 <img src="{{ "/content-images/wai-bcase/business-case.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 30%; max-width: 220px">

-A business case for any course of action is relevant to organizations and enterprises of all kinds, whether the organization is commercial, educational, non-profit, or governmental.
-It is the justification for dedicating resources such as money or effort in support of a specific organizational need.
-We will use “business” in this article to refer to all types of organizations with the understanding that different aspects will be relevant depending on the organizational focus and purpose.
+Organizations and enterprises of all kinds require a business case for the pursuit of a policy or course of action.
+Whether the organization is commercial, educational, non-profit, or governmental, it requires justification for dedicating resources such as money or effort in support of a specific organizational goal.
+"Business” in this article refers to all types of organizations with the understanding that different aspects will be relevant depending on the organizational focus and purpose.
 For example, government businesses may be more committed to the